ConnectWise Names Executives in Wake of Continuum Deal

 Company also says that two officials who came over after the deal are leaving

-ConnectWise continues to remake itself, with the professional services automation (PSA) and managed services platform provider naming several new C-level executives and reworking its top management structure following the Continuum acquisition.
+ConnectWise continues to remake itself, with the professional services automation (PSA) and managed service platform provider naming several new C-level executives and reworking its top management structure following the Continuum acquisition.

 The Lowdown: The moves come in the wake of the company’s high-profile acquisition in October of rival Continuum and are the latest changes in a year that began with private equity firm Thoma Bravo in February buying ConnectWise for about $1.5 billion.